Menispermaceae: Phylogeny and internal classification

 The APG IV system (2016; unchanged from the prior systems of 1998, 2003, and 2009) recognizes this family and places it with the eudicots order Ranunculales.
 Their trimerous flower structure is similar to the Lardizabalaceae and Berberidaceae, although they differ from them in other important characteristics.
 The APW (Angiosperm Phylogeny Website) considers that they form part of the Order Ranunculales, and that they are a sister group on the branch formed by the Lardizabalaceae and Berberidaceae families in a reasonably advanced clade of the order.
 Kinship with the Berberidaceae is further borne out by similarities in phytochemistry e.g. in the presence of berberine and related alkaloids.
 It is a medium-sized family of 78 genera totaling 420 extant species, mostly of climbing plants.
 The great majority of the genera are tropical, but with a few (notably Menispermum and Cocculus) reaching temperate climates in eastern North America and eastern Asia.

 The genetic factors within Menispermaceae are very narrow resulting in many genera with one or a few species.
-According to Kessler (1993) there wasn't sufficient data from genetic studies to evaluate subfamily and tribal division into five tribes (see Kessler, 1993, in the References section).
+According to Kessler (1993) there was not sufficient data from genetic studies to evaluate subfamily and tribal division into five tribes.
 As such, division was fundamentally based on morphologic characteristics of the seeds with doubts as to whether the tribes are monophyletic.
 Further molecular research compiled and conducted by the Angiosperm Phylogeny Group has clarified many of the interrelationships of the family.